restless

 Although in the past ADHD was regarded as a problem of childhood, there is increasing evidence that in some people the symptoms persist into adulthood.

-Adult ADHD is frequently co-morbid with other disorders: mood disorders, anxiety disorders, personality disorders, alcohol and substance disorders.
+Adult ADHD is frequently comorbid with other disorders: mood disorders, anxiety disorders, personality disorders, alcohol and substance disorders.
 It is, therefore, important for general adult psychiatrists to be able to diagnose ADHD and differentiate it from other disorders.

-Some researchers recommend that if the symptoms of adult ADHD cause significant impairment then they should be treated.
 Treatment options include self-help techniques, psychological interventions and medication.

 The aim of this module is to give general adult psychiatrists a better understanding of ADHD and current opinion regarding diagnosis and treatment.

-Start the module (updated April 2009)
+Start the module

 If you like this module, you may also be interested in: